apecloud/kbcli/docs/user_docs/cli/kbcli_playground_init.md

   # create a k3d cluster on local host and install KubeBlocks
   kbcli playground init

+  # create an AWS EKS cluster and install KubeBlocks, the region is required
+  kbcli playground init --cloud-provider aws --region us-west-1

   # after init, run the following commands to experience KubeBlocks quickly
   # list database cluster and check its status
   kbcli cluster list